Nanohenry10-9/FatFone/README.md

 - Settings app

-# FatOS 3
+# FatOS 3 (FatFone 2)

-The most recent version of FatOS.
+The most recent version of FatOS, which runs on FatFone 2.
 It's still in version pre-3.00 though.

 Required hardware:
 - Arduino MEGA ADK
+- Adafruit FONA 800 shield for Arduino (described at top of README)
 - SmartGPU 2 320x480 pixel 3.5" display
-- uSD card (and system files like graphics)
+- uSD card (and system files like graphics on the SD)

 The logo: